BillyDM/awesome-audio-dsp/README.md

 ## Mathematics

 - [`3Blue1Brown`] - An excellent YouTube channel on complex algebra, linear algebra, calculus, and differential equations.
+  - His video on the [`Fourier Transform`] is particularly excellent.

 ## Algorithms